 The key is finding a mattress topper that is around medium-firm and keeps your spine in proper alignment.
 This means, your spine should be as straight as it is when you are standing, whether you sleep on your back, stomach, or side.
 Back and stomach sleepers can sleep on firmer mattress toppers, whereas side sleepers might want to get a mattress topper that is slightly softer and more contouring to cushion their hips and shoulders.

 What mattress topper thickness is best for back pain?

-If you have back pain, you should look for a mattress topper with a medium thickness so that it won’t sink in too much and will provide the pressure relief your back needs.
+If you have back pain, you might like a mattress topper with a medium thickness so that it won’t sink in too much and will provide the pressure relief and support that your back needs.
 Aim for a mattress topper somewhere between 2 and 4 inches.